Roham0010/snap-banking-api/README.md

 ### Notes:

--   I have tested both SMS services here is the kavenegar panel [report](https://prnt.sc/-fUGpvJqBc5f)
+-   I have tested both SMS services here is the Kavenegar panel [report](https://prnt.sc/-fUGpvJqBc5f)
 -   There was an issue regarding this version of Laravel-Carbon I am using that I had to use the UTC timezone [Reported it Here](https://github.com/laravel/framework/issues/51997)
--   Despite that the document specified the transaction fee is on the bank, but I asume based on the reality should be deducted from the source card acount and the enaugh balance validation should also consider the fee too.
+-   Despite that the document specified the transaction fee is on the bank, I assume based on reality should be deducted from the source card account and the enough balance validation should also consider the fee.
--   It wasn't explained if a user can transfer money between it's own cards, I consider yes and consider the fee happens on there too.
+-   It wasn't explained if a user can transfer money between their cards, I consider yes and consider the fee happens on there too.
--   I asumed we should be okay with dashed credit numbers like 1111-1111-1111-1111
+-   I assumed we should be okay with dashed credit numbers like 1111-1111-1111-1111